Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Discussion

-Secondly, the phenomena of trapped waves is an interesting one.
+Secondly, the phenomenon of trapped waves is an interesting one.
 The exponential asymptotics interpretation, whereby waves switched-on at one location (the Stokes line intersection) must be switched-off at another, provides an intuitive explanation for how trapped waves form in singularly perturbative limits.
 The context, in our problem, relates to vortices fixed within the fluid for modelling submerged obstructions, such as the submerged cylinders studied numerically by \cite{tuck1998tandem}.
 However, trapped waves have been detected numerically in other geometries including submerged bumps \citep{hocking2013note}, a semi-ellipse \citep{holmes2013waveless}, a trigonometric profile \citep{dias2004trapped}, spikes \citep{binder2005forced}, and a rectangular bump \citep{lustri2012free}.
 We expect that the `selection mechanism' that produces the countably infinite set of values \eqref{eq:twovortexFconditions} is a kind of universality in eigenvalue problems (cf. \citealt{chapman_2022_branch} for further discussion and examples).
+In our paper, we have mentioned some of the numerical challenges in verifying beyond-all-orders predictions, particularly in connection with finite-difference formulae and truncation of the infinite domain.
+In addition, we note that numerical verification may be further complicated by the fact that finite-difference discretisation introduces exponentially-small errors in the numerical solution, as shown by \cite{moston2023nanoptera}.

 Finally, we note that in this paper, the forcing mechanism producing the waves was via the complex-plane singularities associated with the point vortices---then, we found that the waves were singularly perturbed due to the inertial term in Bernoulli's equation, thus producing exponentially small waves, scaling as $\exp(-\text{const.}/F^2)$.
-Recently, analytical solutions have been developed for pure-vorticity-driven water waves, notably in the works by \cite{crowdy2010steady,crowdy2014hollow,crowdy2022}.
+Recently, analytical solutions have been developed for pure-vorticity-driven water waves, notably in the works by \cite{crowdy2010steady,crowdy2014hollow,crowdy2023exact}.
 In essence, we believe these solutions can serve as leading-order approximations in the regime of small surface-tension; it might be expected that exponentially-small parasitic ripples then exist on the surface of such vorticity-driven profiles.
 This would then be similar to the work of \cite{shelton2021structure,shelton2022exponential} for parasitic capillary ripples on steep gravity waves.
-Numerical and analytical work on such class of problems is ongoing.
+Numerical and analytical work on this class of problems is ongoing.